unode/deep-learning-intro/_episodes/04-networks-are-like-onions.md

 In our **convolutional layer** our hidden units are a number of convolutional matrices (or kernels), where the values of the matrices are the weights that we learn in the training process.
 The output of a convolutional layer is an 'image' for each of the kernels, that gives the output of the kernel applied to each pixel.

+TODO: add image to show the effect of a convolution

 > ## Border pixels
 >
-> What, do you think, happens to the border pixels?.
+> What, do you think, happens to the border pixels when applying a convolution?
 >
 > > ## Solution
 > >
 > > There are different ways of dealing with border pixels.
 > > You can ignore them, which means that your output image is slightly smaller then your input.
-> > It is also possible to 'pad' the borders, e.g. with the same value or with zeros, so that the convolution can still be applied.
+> > It is also possible to 'pad' the borders, e.g. with the same value or with zeros, so that the convolution can also be applied to the border pixels.
+> > In that case, the output image will have the same size as the input image.
 > {: .solution}
 {: .challenge}

 > ## Number of model parameters
 >
-> Suppose we have a convolutional layer with 100 kernels of size 3 by 3, (that also have a depth of 3, for the number of channels).
+> Suppose we apply a convolutional layer with 100 kernels of size 3 * 3 * 3 (the last dimension applies to the rgb channels) to our images of 32 * 32 * 3 pixels.
 How many parameters do we have?
 Assume, for simplicity, that the kernels do not use bias terms.
 Compare this to the answer of the previous exercise
 >
 > > ## Solution
 > >